marbetschar/termux/README.md

-# Termux Setup on Android
+# Termux Tools

+Tools to automate common tasks on Android using Termux:

+- [git-sync](#git-sync) - syncs your Git repositories automatically

 ## Prerequisites